PierreBoyeau/proteins/README.md

 First experiments (Word2Vec/Allerdictor based) all are contained in `riken/word2vec`.
 The most important file is `mdl_cross_validation.py`.
 This file allows you to get the **allerdictor** (`mode==svm`) and **Word2Vec**(`mode=word2vec`) cross-validated performance

+## V. Remarks and warnings

+- To import data, this project assumed that this project folder was located in `/home/pierre`.
+If at some point you have some `FileNotFoundError`, make sure that said path exist on your machine, and if not just modify the code.